Giuseppe Ajmone: Biography

-He often exhibited abroad, including at the Biennale di San Paolo del Brasile in 1951 and 1959; in 1959 to the Biennale Internazionale di Tokyo; in 1955 and 1958, he exhibited at the Pittsburgh International Museum of Art; and as well as at Copenhagen, Dortmund, Nuremberg, and Buenos Aires.
+He often exhibited abroad, including at the Biennale di San Paolo del Brasile in 1951 and 1959; in 1959 at the Biennale Internazionale di Tokyo; in 1955 and 1958 at the Pittsburgh International Museum of Art; and in Copenhagen, Dortmund, Nuremberg, and Buenos Aires.

+In 1945 he founded a journal in Novara titled "Numero", which subsequently relocated to Milan under the name "Numero – Pittura" (later "Pittura").

+He was awarded the Compasso d'Oro in 1956.

-He continued to exhibit until the 2004.
+He continued to exhibit until 2004.
 He painted both landscapes and semi-abstract figures.
-In 1945 he founded a journal in Novara titled "Numero", which moved to Milan with the name "Numero - Pittura" (later "Pittura").